ipt~

 Thanks to Nicolas Souchal for its continuous expertise on the trumpet.

-Thanks to George Lewis, Steve Lehman, and Joëlle Léandre for their exploratory usage of IPT~ in concerts.
+Thanks to George Lewis, Steve Lehman, and Joëlle Léandre for their exploratory usage of ipt~ in concerts.